Posted by Brent Wilson on 8/1/2017 to FAQ (Frequently Asked Questions)

 Last but not least, pollination

 If you're doing everything right but still have no fruit on your guava it could be a pollination problem.
-Pineapple guava, Feijoa sellowiana, does not require a pollinator but will benefit from hand pollination.
+Based on my own personal experience, Pineapple Guava will benefit from hand pollination.

 Bees do most of the pollination of guava flowers.
 That said, in the absence of sufficient bees, you may have to help out with pollination.
 For Feijoa sellowiana, use a very small artist's paintbrush and gently tickle the inside of flowers.
 This spreads the pollen and fertilizes the flowers so they can produce fruit.